touraye/under-doz/README.md

 We will break things down into small modules and then into complex topics.
 The course will be fully hands-on meaning we will keep our hands dirty (learning by doing) throughout.

+The course materials provides some core fundamentals of programming.
+I intend it to serve a self-taught phase, meaning anyone who want to learn how to code and go through the course material in first lesson `101-programming`, and proceed to of their desired programming language.
+Here we will be looking the two most popular programming languages(Java, and JavaScript).

+If you have once coded I still encourage to through the first lesson as there is always room for improvement.

 **Prerequisite:** *No prior programming  knowledge is required as I will introduce you to programming, but you need to have a working computer(laptop) and basic computing skills, and a GitHub account*

 ## Author: